tanvir0102/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Getting the AWS CLI Working

-We'll be using the AWS CLI often in this bootcamp, so we'll proceed to installing this account.
+We'll be using the AWS CLI often in this bootcamp, so we'll proceed to installing the AWS CLI in this account.

 ### Install AWS CLI